 - Positive Reversal - When stock makes higher low and RSI makes lower low (not necessarily in oversold zone but could be in 30-50 zone), it signals despite weaker momentum, stock did not make a lower low and therefore shows underlying strength and signals buy.

 - Negative Reversal - When stock makes lower high and RSI makes higher high (not necessarily in overbought zone but could be in 50-70 zone), it signals despite stronger momentum, stock did not make a higher high and therefore shows underlying weakness and signals sell.

-- Bullish Divergence - When stock makes lower high and RSI makes higher low (with RSI in oversold zone), thus RSI fails to confirm price movement signalling reversal and thereby it signals buy.
+- Bullish Divergence - When stock makes lower low and RSI makes higher low (with earlier RSI low preferably in oversold zone), thus RSI fails to confirm price movement signalling reversal and thereby it signals buy.

-- Bearish Divergence - When stock makes higher low and RSI makes lower high (with RSI in overbought zone), thus RSI fails to confirm price movement signalling reversal and thereby it signals sell.
+- Bearish Divergence - When stock makes higher high and RSI makes lower high (with earlier RSI high preferably in overbought zone), thus RSI fails to confirm price movement signalling reversal and thereby it signals sell.

 - Bullish Failure Swing - When RSI moves below 30, then bounces back above 30 and then pulls back but holds above 30 and then breaks its prior high, it signals buy.